58 Notable alumni of

 -

 John Buford Jr. was a United States Army cavalry officer.
-He fought for the Union as a brigadier general during the American Civil War.
-Buford is best known for having played a major role in the first day of the Battle of Gettysburg on July 1, 1863, by identifying, taking, and holding the "high ground" while in command of a division.
+He fought for the Union during the American Civil War, rising to the rank of major general.
+Buford is best known for his actions in the first day of the Battle of Gettysburg on July 1, 1863, by identifying Cemetery Hill and Cemetery Ridge as high ground that would be crucial in the impending battle, and by placing vedettes (the cavalry equivalent of "picket lines") to the west and north that delayed the enemy long enough for the Union Army to arrive.

 -